 Yes.
 A bank must send you an adverse action notice (sometimes referred to as a credit denial notice) if it takes an action that negatively affects a loan that you already have.
 For example, the bank must send you an adverse action notice if it reduces your credit card limit.
 You may also get adverse action notices if you recently purchased a car and the car dealer sent your loan application to several banks before deciding which should make the loan.
 If adverse action is taken because of information the bank received from a credit bureau, that will be stated in the notice along with the credit bureau's telephone number.
 This information is required by law so that you have the opportunity to follow-up with the credit bureau if you think the information is wrong.
 Learn more about Disputing Errors on Credit Reports (FTC).

 If you do not understand why you received the adverse action notice, or if you want more information about the notice, you should contact the bank that sent you the notice.
 The bank is required to list its name and address on adverse action notices.

 not give me back my checks?

 No federal consumer protection law requires your bank to return your original check.
 Many banks destroy original paper checks after putting them into electronic form, often to save the expenses of storing or mailing paper checks.
 Increasingly, check processors make electronic images of your checks and destroy the paper checks that you wrote.
 A law called Check 21 gives you legal protections when your bank sends you images of your check instead of the paper check.
-Please refer to the Board of Governor's pamphlets What You Should Know About Your Checks and A Consumer Guide to Check 21 and Substitute Checks for more information.
+Please refer to the Board of Governor's pamphlets When is Your Check Not a Check and A Consumer Guide to Check 21 and Substitute Checks for more information.